Subhodip1307/Django-Deployment-Guide/apache2.md

 ```bash
 sudo ufw allow "Apache Full"
 ```
-- Now Run This command and you will see all domains that are pointed to your vps chose or multipule.
+- Now Run This command and you will see all domains that are pointed to your vps chose one or multipule.
+ ** in our case we will see two options (ex: www.subho.com and subho.com) type both option number with coma and press enter

  ```bash
 certbot --apache